Sam-Vrgl/APIDOC/README.md

 ## Installation

-1. Unzip the project files to a directory of your choice
+1. Unzip the project files to a directory of your choice or clone the repository
 2. Install the dependencies: `npm install`
+3. Run `npm install --save-dev @types/swagger-jsdoc @types/swagger-ui-express @types/express @types/node`
+4. In case of problems try `npm audit fix --force`

 ## Usage

 1. Start the application: `npm start`
-2. Open your browser and visit `http://localhost:3000`
+2. Open postman and send requests to `http://localhost:3000`

 ## API Documentation